IGNITE 18 Cue Firing System UK Review

 My first look at an exciting new consumer firing system from the US.

-When news of a brand new consumer firing system first broke in my Forum in early May 2021, I was very excited to get hold of one to try out.
+When news of a brand new consumer firing system first broke in early May 2021, I was very excited to get hold of one to try out.
 Not just because it had 18 cues – an unprecedented number for this type of system – but because it was controlled by an app on your mobile phone or tablet.

 With thanks to Mark at Firework Crazy (he’s the official UK distributor) for getting one to me within days of them landing in the UK, I’ve been able to have an early first-look at this system in addition to carrying out a number of field tests with it.